Recommended security plugins and configuration for WordPress

 • Change default “/wp-admin” or “/wp-login.php” URLs (some plugins support this).

-• Enforce strong password rules (minimum length, character types) via plugin.
+• Enforce strong password rules (minimum length, character types) via a plugin.

 • Consider ‘Away Mode’ (iThemes) or “Lockout times” (other plugins) to disable login during off-hours.